Mark Rutherford (composer): Video games

-Rutherford’s first game score in 2010 was for the 20th Century Fox, number one selling, Aliens vs. Predator.
+Rutherford's first game score in 2010 was for Aliens vs. Predator.
 This was 70 minutes of live orchestral score recorded in Slovakia with the Istropolis Philharmonic Orchestra.
-For this score Rutherford made his own percussion kits constructed from bits of metal and various tools which were then scraped and hit with nails, sticks, brushes and mallets.
+For this score, Rutherford made his own percussion kits constructed from bits of metal and various tools which were then scraped and hit with nails, sticks, brushes and mallets.

-In 2013, Rutherford composed and produced the live orchestral score for Batman: Arkham Origins this time from Warner Brothers.
+In 2013, Rutherford composed and produced the live orchestral score for Batman: Arkham Origins.
 The score was a combination of extreme synthesised elements and full live orchestral score performed by the Bratislava Symphony Orchestra.

-2015 saw him scoring the Ubisoft game Assassin's Creed Chronicles.
+2015 saw him scoring Assassin's Creed Chronicles.
 Rutherford collaborated on the music with Chris Jolley and Aaron Miller.
-The game is set in three countries; China, India and Russia, and to create these distinctive musical themes Rutherford used the world music experience gained during his time at Peter Gabriel's "Real World Studios".
+The game is set in three countries, China, India and Russia, and to create these distinctive musical themes Rutherford used the world music experience gained during his time at Peter Gabriel's Real World Studios.

-The soundtrack for Dirty Bomb from Splash Damage is a combination of processed orchestral elements, electronica and abstract sounds made from a collection of bespoke instruments that Rutherford made.
+The soundtrack for Dirty Bomb is a combination of processed orchestral elements, electronica and abstract sounds made from a collection of bespoke instruments that Rutherford made.
 One of the instruments was made from a three-metre steel girder sitting on a galvanised metal box with various straps and bungee cords attached.
 He used a collection of vintage microphones to record the instrument, including an AKG D12 from the 1960s placed inside a metal box and an AKG D190 from the 1970s.

-Rutherford has composed and produced the scores for the Sniper Elite tactical shooter video game series.
+Rutherford has also composed and produced the scores for the Sniper Elite video game series.